A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Background and Motivation

-The program runs under a set of assumptions $A$, and under all iterations of the program, postcondition $P$ holds.
-The postcondition expresses that when the skydiver hits the ground, their velocity $v$ will be bounded by the maximal (w.r.t. magnitude) acceptable touchdown velocity $v_{max}$.
-The overall program structure is a loop, and the $[\cdot]$ modality expresses that $P$ holds after all iterations of the loop.
-Here, we assume simple parameters $g=9.81, r_{op}=1, r_{cl}=0$ to explain the mechanics of our approach.
-At the beginning of each loop iteration, the program may choose to either run the branch $?(v - gT > -\sqrt{g/r_{op}} \land r = r_{cl} \land x > 100)$ or the branch $r := r_{op}$.
-The first branch allows the skydiver to keep falling when safe, acting as a skip instruction if the aerodynamic drag coefficient is $r=r_{cl}$ and the skydiver's position is a safe distance from the ground (\(x>100\)).
+The program runs under assumptions $\constraint{A}$.
+The overall program structure is a loop where $[(\cdot)^*] P$ expresses that $P$ holds after all iterations of the loop.

-The second branch simulates opening the parachute, inducing an aerodynamic drag coefficient by setting $r$ equal to the non-zero drag coefficient $r_{op}$ of the open parachute.
-After this choice, time $t$ is reset to $0$ and the program runs the ODE as allowed by the domain constraint $Q$.
-The metavariable ODE models the dynamics of the skydiver's parachute in free fall but where velocity is affected by aerodynamic drag, while $t' = 1$ acts as a clock and $t\leq T$ imposes a time limit $T$.
-Domain constraint $Q$ enforces that the skydiver's position is above ground and that velocity is negative during evolution (parachute descends).
+At the beginning of each loop iteration, the program may choose to run either the branch $?(\constraint{v - gT > -\sqrt{g/r_{op}}} \land \constraint{r = r_{cl}} \land \constraint{x > 100})$ or the branch $r := r_{op}$.
+The former allows the skydiver to keep falling when safe, if the aerodynamic drag coefficient is $r=r_{cl}$ and the skydiver's position is a safe distance from the ground ($\constraint{x > 100}$).
+The latter represents the parachute opening which induces an aerodynamic drag coefficient by setting $r$ to the drag coefficient of the open parachute $r_{op}$.
+After this choice, time $t$ is reset to $0$ and the program runs the dynamics as allowed by the domain constraint $\constraint{Q}$.
+ODE models the dynamics of the skydiver's parachute in free fall but where velocity is affected by aerodynamic drag, while $t' = 1$ acts as a clock and $\constraint{t\leq T}$ imposes a time limit $T$.
+Domain constraint $\constraint{Q}$ enforces that the skydiver's position is above ground and that velocity is negative during evolution (parachute descends).